DanHerman212/streaming-systems/readme.md

 - What are the top 10 busiest stations on the ACE line?<br>
 - What is the average idle time per station on the ACE line?<br><br>
 Queries can be found in the [sql folder](/5-sql) folder.<br>
+Make sure to update your project-id in the queries before executing.

 ## Avg Time Between Trains and Frequency
 The range of time waiting for a train can be less than 2 minutes to over 16 minutes.
 There is a clear correlation between busy stations and wait times.
 Busier stations are served with <2 minute wait times.  <br>  The top 5 stations can be observed in the lower right quadrant.
 The next insight will identify those stations.